-- Paper-based records and portable electronic devices, such as laptops and hard drives that contain personal data, are kept under lock and key when not in use. - Papers containing confidential personal data must not be left on office and classroom desks, on staffroom tables, or left anywhere else where there is general access. - Where personal information needs to be taken off site, staff must sign it in and out from the school office. - Passwords that are at least 8 characters long containing letters and numbers are used to access school computers, laptops and other electronic devices.
-Staff and pupils are reminded that they should not reuse passwords from other sites. - Encryption software is used to protect all portable devices and removable media, such as laptops and USB devices.
+- Paper-based records and portable electronic devices, such as laptops and hard drives that contain personal data, are kept under lock and key when not in use. - Papers containing confidential personal data must not be left on office and classroom desks, on staffroom tables, or left anywhere else where there is general access. - Where personal information needs to be taken off site, staff must sign it in and out from the school office. - Passwords that are at least eight characters long containing letters and numbers are used to access school computers, laptops and other electronic devices.
+Staff and pupils are reminded that they should not reuse passwords from other sites. - Encryption software is used to protect all portable devices and removable media, such as laptops and USB devices. - All staff are responsible for keeping information secure in accordance with the legislation and must follow their school's acceptable usage policy. - The school will develop, implement and maintain safeguards appropriate to its size, scope and business, its available resources, the amount of personal data that it owns or maintains on behalf of others and identified risks (including use of encryption and pseudonymisation where applicable).
+It will regularly evaluate and test the effectiveness of those safeguards to ensure security of processing.